 Her work is held in the permanent collections of the Smithsonian American Art Museum; Museum of Fine Arts, Boston; the RISD Museum; the Mint Museum, and the Carl and Marilynn Thoma Art Foundation, among many other public and private collections worldwide.

-From 2002-7 she edited and published the 'zine KnitKnit, which is in the permanent collections of The Museum of Modern Art, the New York Public Library, and the Fine Arts Library, Fogg Art Museum at Harvard University.
+From 2002-7 she edited and published the 'zine KnitKnit, which is in the permanent collections of The Museum of Modern Art, the New York Public Library, the J. Paul Getty Museum, and the Fine Arts Library at Harvard University.

 Gschwandtner was born in Washington D.C. in 1977 to an Austrian father and American mother.
 Her last name is pronounced "Gish-wandt-ner."
 She received a BA with honors in art/semiotics from Brown University, where she studied with media artist Leslie Thornton.
 She studied video with VALIE EXPORT in Salzburg, Austria, and she received her MFA from Bard College.
 She lived in New York City from 2000 - 2015, and currently lives in Los Angeles, CA with her husband and son.